Honma Residence

 Google Maps

 The Honma Residence is about a 20-minute walk from Sakata Station.
-You can also reach it in around 5 minutes by bus or taxi.
+You can also reach it in around five minutes by bus or taxi from the station.

 Resources